TernaryInc/ternary-onb-permissions/aws/README.md

 # Onboard AWS to Ternary

-The scripts within this directory help you to onboard your AWS accounts into Ternary.
-Generally speaking, Ternary will:
+This directory contains the necessary scripts to onboard your AWS accounts into Ternary.
+These scripts enable Ternary to:

-* Access S3 in order to read your Cost and Usage Export.
+* Access S3 to read your Cost and Usage Export
-* Access CloudWatch in order to download usage metrics in real-time.
+* Access CloudWatch to download real-time usage metrics
-* Access other service APIs in order to get information about rate and usage optimization.
+* Access other service APIs to gather rate and usage optimization information

+## Available Modules

-There are 3 different modules in this directory; all of them are provided in both CloudFormation and Terraform format.
-Each role allows Ternary to access different parts of your AWS environment.
-For an AWS Organization with multiple member accounts, a fully featured AWS integration will typically use all three modules.
+The following modules are available in both CloudFormation and Terraform formats.
+For a fully featured AWS integration with multiple member accounts, you'll typically use all three modules:

-## payer-account

-*THIS ROLE IS REQUIRED TO ONBOARD AN AWS CLOUD TO TERNARY.*
+### 1. Payer Account Module (Required)

-The payer-account directory houses the code necessary to create the `TernaryCMPServiceAgent` role.
-This role MUST be created in the AWS account your Cost and Usage Report (CUR) is generated in.
-This role allows Ternary to ingest your Cost and Usage Report, as well as listing any commitments you have centrally purchased and gather recommendations.
+Located in the `payer-account` directory, this creates the `TernaryCMPServiceAgent` role.
+This role:

+* Must be created in the AWS account where your Cost and Usage Report (CUR) is generated
-## centralized-monitoring

-The centralized-monitoring directory houses the code necessary to create the `TernaryCMPMonitoringAgent` role.
-This role is meant to be configured in either an AWS management account or an AWS account dedicated to centralized CloudWatch Monitoring.
-AWS Centralized Monitoring allows Ternary to gather AWS Metrics of interest from across your whole AWS organization while only needing to connect to one account, instead of each account individually.
+* Enables Ternary to:
+  * Ingest your Cost and Usage Report
+  * List centrally purchased commitments
+  * Gather recommendations

+### 2. Centralized Monitoring Module

+Located in the `centralized-monitoring` directory, this creates the `TernaryCMPMonitoringAgent` role.
+This role:

+* Should be configured in either:
+  * An AWS management account
+  * An AWS account dedicated to centralized CloudWatch Monitoring
+* Enables Ternary to gather AWS metrics across your entire organization from a single account
-This role is designed to be used in conjunction with the [aws-centralized-monitoring] repository.
-By running the scripts in that repository to transfer metrics from all your linked accounts to the centralized monitoring account, Ternary will use this role to then access the aggregated metrics.
+* Works in conjunction with the [aws-centralized-monitoring] repository to access aggregated metrics

-## linked-account

-The linked-account directory houses the code necessary to create the `TernaryCMPLinkedAccountAgent` role.
-This role is meant for any Linked Account with resources that you would like Ternary to be made aware of (Reserved Instances, Savings Plans, etc.), and should be created in each Linked Account.
+### 3. Linked Account Module

+Located in the `linked-account` directory, this creates the `TernaryCMPLinkedAccountAgent` role.
+This role:

+* Should be created in each Linked Account containing resources you want Ternary to monitor
+* Enables monitoring of resources like Reserved Instances and Savings Plans

 [aws-centralized-monitoring]: https://github.com/TernaryInc/aws-centralized-monitoring